 Two years later, the Governor of Illinois issued an executive order to create the Division of Physically Handicapped Children in the Department of Public Welfare.
-This division, created to receive federal funds and administer services to the state’s children with special needs, became what is known today as the Division of Specialized Care for Children.
+This division received federal funds to provide services to the state’s children with special healthcare needs.
+It became what is known today as the Division of Specialized Care for Children.

-The division was transferred to the University of Illinois in 1941, and by the division’s 10th anniversary in 1947, more than 50,000 children had been registered and helped.
-In 1991, our name was officially changed to the Division of Specialized Care for Children.
+The division was transferred to the University of Illinois in 1941.
+By the division’s 10th anniversary in 1947, more than 50,000 children had been registered and helped.
+In 1991, we officially changed our name to the Division of Specialized Care for Children (DSCC).

-Much has changed in the 75+ years since our division was founded, from the language we use to talk about children with special needs to the medical advancements and insurance plans that support them.
+Much has changed in our 85-plus years, from the language we use to talk about children with special healthcare needs to the medical advancements and insurance plans that support them.
 What hasn’t changed is our dedication to improving the lives of these children and the families who care for them.
 We’re here to help.